 As explained earlier, Miracast creates a closed Wi-Fi connection between the devices.
 Since it’s closed, it does not require an active internet connection.
 And that is its biggest strength.

-The most frustrating part of my time using Chromecast has been internet stoppages.
-From weather conditions to undersea cables, our internet connections are not yet fully reliable.
+The most frustrating part of Chromecast is that it won’t work if you don’t have an active internet connection.
+From adverse weather conditions to undersea cables, our internet connections are not yet fully reliable.

 On the other hand, Miracast works splendidly without internet.
 Play a movie saved on your hard drive, cast the screen to the TV, and you will be able to watch it on a big screen, even as the storm rages outside.